firebears-frc/PixelStrip_MicroPython/documentation/doc_pixelstrip.md

 * `MATRIX_PROGRESSIVE`  Same pixel order across each line
 * `MATRIX_ZIGZAG`       Pixel order reverses between lines

+If you are using a linear strip of LEDs rather than a matrix, don't worry about the `option` parameter.

 ---

 ## Array Operations on PixelStrips